Makefile & Container Fusion

 docker_component_test: docker_build

-This is for to keep same target dependencies ascomponent_test
+This is for to keep same target dependencies ascomponent_testtarget already requiresbuildtarget.

 Action